gpillon/AskIa/README.md

 ## 🐛 Known Issues

-- Sometimes it gets too excited and generates more YAML than you need
+- Sometimes it gets too excited and generates more YAML than you need (An idea could be to enhance the `system` message to avoid this)
 - It might occasionally try to be too clever (I'm working on its ego)
+- Ollama: It looks not working well beause the `system` message is not evaluated.

 ## 🎉 What's New?